Upper bounds on the one-arm exponent for dependent percolation models

-For Bernoulli percolation in sufficiently high dimension it is known that the exponents $\nu$, $\gamma$ and $\eta$ exist and take their mean-field values $\nu = 1/2$ \cite{har90}, $\gamma = 1$ \cite{an84}, and $\eta=0$ \cite{har08}.
+In sufficiently high dimension it is known that the exponents $\nu$, $\gamma$ and $\eta$ exist and take their mean-field values $\nu = 1/2$ \cite{har90}, $\gamma = 1$ \cite{an84}, and $\eta=0$ \cite{har08}.
 Hence Theorem \ref{t:oab2} gives a new proof of the result of Kozma and Nachmias that $\eta_1 = 2$ in high dimension:

 \begin{corollary}[\cite{kn11}] For Bernoulli percolation on $\Z^d$, there exists $d_0 > 0$ such that, if $d \ge d_0$,

 \end{corollary}

 \begin{remark} Our argument is significantly simpler than the one in \cite{kn11}, however it yields only